Holiday / Short Let Registration & Regulation - England

 Property owners will be given ‘ Permitted Development Rights’ which means they can move freely between a residential C3 and short let use C5 without applying for planning permission…unless your local council decide to bring in an Article 4 Directive restricting holiday / short let properties within their city or borough.

-Always select a registered ' Safe Agent'
+Always Select A Registered ' Safe Agent'

 All letting agents in England must now by law be registered with a Client Money Protection Scheme which gives certain protections to client monies held by a property agent, make sure your letting agent is registered with one of the following approved schemes;